Embed Inc PIC Programmers Host Protocol Specification

 (Version 5)

-the reset types that assume a fixed target address.
-In spec
+reset types that assume a fixed target address.
+In spec versions

-versions before 5, the reset address was always 0 when used.
-To
+before 5, the reset address was always 0 when used.
+To maintain

-maintain backwards compatibility, the IDRESET command of version
+backwards compatibility, the IDRESET command of version 5 and later

-5 and later resets the RESADR value to 0.
-The RESADR command
+resets the RESADR value to 0.
+The RESADR command must therefore be

 RESET: 24

-other operations.
-The currently selected reset algorithm will
+operations.
+The currently selected reset algorithm will be used.

-be used.
-These algorithms can be selected with the IDRESET
+These algorithms can be selected with the IDRESET command (above).

-command (above).
-The program memory space will be selected (see
+The program memory space will be selected (see SPPROG command).

 IDWRITE: 25 <id>